-The buzz surrounding medical marijuana legalization in 32 states and the District of Columbia has fueled pet owners’ interest in similar products to help manage their dogs’ health issues.
+The buzz surrounding medical marijuana legalization across the country has fueled pet owners’ interest in similar products to help manage their dogs’ health issues.

 One of the big questions surrounding these products — at least until recently — has been “Is it safe to give cannabis- or hemp-based products to my pet?”
-Even more importantly, given the role of the kidneys in removing “drugs” from the body, should you give these products to your dog that has kidney disease?
+Even more importantly, given the role of the kidneys in removing “drugs” from the body, should you give these products to a dog who has kidney disease?